senadkurtisi/pytorch-image-captioning/README.md

     * Previously generated words.
 These are fed as tokens in a sequence manner
     * Image features.
 Downsampled image is flattened in such way that each pixel represents a single input token from a sequence (analogous to the word tokens).
 Each pixel is described by N feature channels

-* As we can see in the previous image there two attention blocks in each decoder block.
+* As we can see in the previous image there are two attention layers in each decoder block.
   1. First, we try to further encode each token in the input sequence by using self-attention mechanism, which calculates how much attention we should pay to other words in the input sequence. ***Of course, here we need to take special care to make sure we mask tokens to which we are not allowed to attend as described [here](#masking-input-tokens)***
   2. Second decoder attention layers tries to match input word tokens to input image features.
 By ```input word tokens``` we mean the output of the first "masked self-attention" layer